MutualDEX/bigswap-org/src/pages/faq/index.md

 Bigswap is compatible with any ERC-20 token in the ethereum ecosystem.
 If you want your project to be searchable in their interface you should seek to be added to a reputable token list or share a link to your token using query parameters.
 Once loaded via link, the token will be added to their interface.

-Another option is to open a request using github [issues](https://github.com/Uniswap/uniswap-frontend/issues/new?assignees=&labels=token+request&template=token-request.md&title=).

 The Bigswap team makes no guarantees or provides any timeline.
 Nor will the team ever charge or request funds.
 We've added many UX features to make it easier to share a new token with communities like local storage support and custom linking.
 Please make use of them.